 Types of Special Education Teacher

 - Special Education Teacher for Adults with Disabilities

 - Special Education Preschool Teacher

-In the United States, there were 41,300 jobs for Special Education Teacher in 2016.
+There were about 41,300 jobs for Special Education Teacher in 2016 (in the United States).
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Special Education Teacher by 2026.
 Due to new job openings and attrition, there will be an average of 3,400 job openings in this field each year.

 The states with the most job growth for Special Education Teacher are Utah, Arizona, and Hawaii.
 Watch out if you plan on working in North Dakota, North Carolina, or Nebraska.
 These states have the worst job growth for this type of profession.

 Average Special Education Teachers Salary

 The salary for Special Education Teachers ranges between about $34,580 and $98,730 a year.